My City Was Gone: Use by the Rush Limbaugh Show

-The instrumental opening of the song (before Hynde's vocals appear at about 36 seconds) was used as the opening theme of The Rush Limbaugh Show, an American conservative talk radio franchise started in 1984 by Rush Limbaugh and hosted by him until shortly before his February 2021 death.
+The instrumental opening of the song (before Hynde's vocals appear at about 36 seconds) was used as the opening theme of The Rush Limbaugh Show, a hugely popular American conservative talk radio franchise started in 1984 by Rush Limbaugh and hosted by him until shortly before his February 2021 death.
 The show has been hosted by Clay Travis and Buck Sexton since June 2021.

 The roots of the song's use derive from Limbaugh hosting a local radio show at KFBK in Sacramento, California, in 1984, where the show stayed until 1988, when it became nationally syndicated under the EIB Network brand.
 Limbaugh said in 2011 that he chose it because of the irony of a conservative using such an anticonservative song, though he mainly liked its "unmistakable, totally recognizable bass line."

 In 1999, Rolling Stone magazine reported that according to Hynde's manager, neither KFBK (which owned the show prior to national syndication) nor Limbaugh had licensed the song nor asked permission to use it.
 According to Rolling Stone, EMI took action after Limbaugh told a pair of reporters in 1997 that "it was icing on the cake that it was [written by] an environmentalist, animal-rights wacko and was an anticonservative song.
 It is antidevelopment, anticapitalist, and here I am going to take a liberal song and make fun of [liberals] at the same time."
 EMI issued a cease-and-desist request that Limbaugh stop using the song, and he complied.

 When Hynde learned about the song's use by Limbaugh during an interview, she responded by saying her parents were fans of his radio show and she did not necessarily object to the usage.
 Licensing and payment agreements were reached, which Hynde donated to PETA.
 She later wrote to the organization, saying, "In light of Rush Limbaugh's vocal support of PETA's campaign against the Environmental Protection Agency's foolish plan to test some 3,000 chemicals on animals, I have decided to allow him to keep my song, 'My City Was Gone', as his signature tune..."

-After a one-year transition following Limbaugh's death and Travis and Sexton's hosting of the show, they allowed the license agreement on "My City Was Gone" to lapse and began using "My Own Worst Enemy" by Lit as their opening theme song.
+After a one-year transition following Limbaugh's death and Travis and Sexton's hosting of the show, they allowed the license agreement on "My City Was Gone" to lapse in May 2022 and began using "My Own Worst Enemy" by Lit as their opening theme song.